remuslazar/docker-gnuplot/README.md

   set datafile separator ',';
   set term png size 800,380;
   set output 'global-temp.png';
-  plot 'global-temp-data.csv' using 2:3 title 'Global Temperature' with lines linewidth 2;"
+  plot 'global-temp-data.csv' every 2::0 skip 1 using 2:3 title 'Global Temperature' with lines linewidth 2;"
 ```

-This will product a PNG file called `global-temp.png` in the
+This will product a PNG file called `global-temp.png` in the `cwd`.
-`cwd`.

 ![Global Temperature Example Plot](https://raw.githubusercontent.com/remuslazar/docker-gnuplot/master/example/global-temp.png)

+See also the files in the `examples/` folder for how to plot multiple data sets.

 ## Debugging